ruslan-bikkinin/code-push/cli/README.md

 *NOTE: As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name is order to work, because it is the combination of the two that uniquely identifies a point of distribution (e.g. I want to release an update of my iOS app to my beta testers).*

-Whenever an app is registered with the CodePush service, it includes two deployments by default: `Staging` and `Production`.
-This allows you to immediately begin releasing updates to an internal environment, where you can thoroughly test each update before pushing them out to your end-users.
+Whenever an app is registered using the CLI, the CodePush service includes two deployments by default: `Staging` and `Production`.
+This allows you to immediately begin releasing updates to an internal environment (Staging), where you can thoroughly test each update before pushing them out to your end-users (Production).
 This workflow is critical for ensuring your releases are ready for mass-consumption, and is a practice that has been established in the web for a long time.

 If having a staging and production version of your app is enough to meet your needs, then you don't need to do anything else.
 However, if you want an alpha, dev, etc. deployment, you can easily create them using the following command: